The Best of Celine Dion & David Foster

 The Best of Celine Dion & David Foster is a compilation album by Canadian singer Celine Dion, released by Columbia Records in selected Asian countries on 19 October 2012.
-It features songs produced by Grammy Award-winning musician, record producer and songwriter, David Foster, including previously unreleased "If I Can Dream" (duet with Elvis Presley).
+It includes songs produced by Grammy Award-winning Canadian record producer, composer, arranger, and musician David Foster, as well as a previously unreleased duet with Elvis Presley on "If I Can Dream".